gorenje/startup.network/README.md

     docker network create srtupnet

     docker-compose build
-    docker-compose up # first time to load data into database docker-compose up # startup with a loaded database
+    docker-compose up

-The ```up``` command you will have to do a couple of times since the first time it initializes the database and loads the base data (this will take a longish amount of time).
-With the second ```up``` the website will come and will be accessible.
+The ```up``` command will always restart the web server.
+The migration server should not be restarted since this will only run we needed.

 Legal
 ---